codingteam/emulsion/README.md

 - `$EMULSION_VERSION` is the image version you want to deploy, or `latest` for the latest available one
 - `$CONFIG` is the **absolute** path to the configuration file
+- `$DATA` is the absolute path to the data directory
+- `$WEB_PORT` is the port on the host system which will be used to access the content proxy

 To build and push the container to Docker Hub, use the following commands: